Define Natural Cosmetics

 What is your definition of natural cosmetics?

-The formulator and business needs to have clarity on their vision for the product, the market and the consumer and define natural.
+The formulator and natural hair or skin care business needs clarity on their vision for the product, market, consumer and define natural.
 The range of ingredients used in natural and organic products are vast.

 There is no definition in the cosmetic market for natural.
 It can mean anything, therefore, the formulator and business must define their definition of ‘natural’ body, hair and skin care products.
 The definition of the word natural from the Merriam Webster dictionary is, “existing in nature and not made or caused by people: coming from nature: not having any extra substances or chemicals added: not containing anything artificial.”
 The common word used in defining natural is “artificial”.